walder/Skynet-IADS/README.md

 ### Adding SAM Sites

 #### Add multiple SAM sites
 Adds SAM sites with prefix in group name to the IADS.
-Make sure you only call this method once, or Skynet will become confused:
+Make sure you only call this method once or Skynet will become confused:
 ```
 redIADS:addSamSitesByPrefix('SAM')
 ```